nasa/cumulus/docs/features/record_archival.md

 The cumulus database tables "granules" and "executions" contain a field "archived" which is outside of normal data as it contains nothing useful to the end user, but instead is part of query structure to optimize database search.

-A granule or execution will by default be false, but once old enough (age set by the DAAC) will be flagged with archived=true.
+A granule or execution will by default be `archived=false`, but once old enough (age set by the DAAC) will be flagged with `archived=true`.

 This makes no material difference to the content or state of the record, but does allow a granule or execution search query to access un-archived records more rapidly and at lower cost by eliminating from consideration a majority of records.